Happy Valentine’s Day 2020!

 – The classic rock anthem “Addicted To Love” in our 2013 Happy Valentine’s post

 – A hysterically funny 2012 Thumpty-Thump “Love Is In The Air” post (especially for those of you who love camp)

 Looking to fall in love with a new Home?
 Right now I’m crazy about this spectacular property: A Live/Work Brownstone On The Danforth!
 Coming to market soon for $1,289,000 – and having both Residential and Commercial zoning, this converted storefront of The Danforth offers a unique opportunity for customization of your own live/work space!

-If you're looking for a live/work space, please contact us @ email@example.com
+–> SOLD!
+If you’re looking for a live/work space, please contact us at firstname.lastname@example.org

 Steven Fudge, Sales Representative